 The following statistics were provided by the National Highway Traffic Safety Administration (NHTSA) and updated in September 2021.

-- In 2019, motorcyclists involved in a fatal accident had a higher rate of alcohol disability than drivers of all other car types (29% on motorcycles, 20% on cars, 19% on light trucks, 2% for heavy trucks).
+- In 2021, motorcyclists involved in a fatal accident had a higher rate of alcohol disability than drivers of all other car types (28% on motorcycles, 24% on cars, 20% on light trucks, and 3% for large trucks).

-- 42% of motorcyclists who died in a single vehicle accident in 2019 were alcoholics.
+- 43% of motorcyclists who died in single-vehicle crashes in 2021 were alcohol-impaired.

-- In states without the Universal Helmet Act, 57% of motorcyclists killed in 2019 did not wear helmets (compared to 9% in states with the Universal Helmet Act).
+- In 2021, motorcycle riders who lost their lives in traffic crashes during nighttime were discovered to be alcohol-impaired at a rate three times higher than those involved in daytime crashes (42% compared to 16%).
+In states without the Universal Helmet Act, 5% of motorcyclists killed in 2021 did not wear helmets (compared to 9% in states with the Universal Helmet Act).

 The table displayed below shows the number of killed people by person type in U.S. motorcycle accidents: